greattomar/DTC-for-Three-Phase-Induction-Motor/README.md

 The core of the control strategy is the optimal switching table, which is implemented in an **Embedded MATLAB Function** block.
 This code determines which voltage vector the inverter should apply based on the digitized errors from the torque and flux hysteresis controllers, as well as the current stator flux sector.

+*### Optimal Switching Table Logic

+The core of the control strategy is the optimal switching table, which is implemented in an **Embedded MATLAB Function** block.
+This code determines which voltage vector the inverter should apply based on the digitized errors from the torque and flux hysteresis controllers, as well as the current stator flux sector.

 *```matlab
 function V = fcn(d_psi, d_Te, sector)
 % This function implements the optimal switching table for a Direct Torque